haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 In the top section of the Colab, click: _Runtime > Run All_
 </a>

-(It may give a warning that this is not authored by Google, because it is pulling code from GitHub - you can ignore it).
+(It may give a warning that this is not authored by Google because it is pulling code from GitHub - you can ignore it).

 This will automatically install, configure and run AlphaFold2 for you - leave this window open.
-After the prediction complete you will be asked to download a zip-archive with the results (if you configured it to use Google Drive, a result archive will be automatically saved to your Google Drive).
+After the prediction completed, you will be asked to download a zip archive with the results (if you configured it to use Google Drive, a result archive will be automatically saved to your Google Drive).

 <br>
-_Time to grap a cup of tea or a coffee!
+_Time to grab a cup of tea or a coffee!
 And while waiting try to answer the following questions:_

 <a class="prompt prompt-question">